New York Yankees: Criticism

 With the long-term success of the franchise and a large Yankee fanbase, many fans of other teams have come to dislike the Yankees.
 When the Yankees are on the road, it is common for the home fans to chant "Yankees Suck".
-According to the opinion poll and analytics website FiveThirtyEight, the Yankees were the MLB's least liked team, with 48% of fans expressing an "unfavorable" view of the team.
+According to the opinion poll and analytics website FiveThirtyEight, the Yankees were MLB's least liked team, with 48% of fans expressing an "unfavorable" view of the team.

-Much of the animosity toward the team may derive from its high payroll and "buying" champions instead of developing players.
+Much of the animosity toward the team may derive from its high payroll and perceptions that it "buys" champions instead of developing players.
 Their payroll was around $200 million at the start of the 2008 season, the highest of any American sports team.
 In 2005, the team's average player salary was $2.6 million with the Yankees having the five highest paid players in MLB.
 During his tenure as team owner, George Steinbrenner attracted controversy for his public criticism of players and managers and for high personnel turnover.
 Manager Billy Martin was hired and fired a total of five times under Steinbrenner.
 Chicago Tribune columnist Mike Royko noted, "Hating the Yankees is as American as pizza pie, unwed mothers, and cheating on your income tax."